 The Union & West End Cemetery is located in downtown Allentown between 10th street and 12th street on the east and west and between Chew street and Liberty from south to north.
-The main entrance is off 10th Street.
+The main entrance is off 10th Street, between Chew and Gordon Streets.

 The cemetery grounds cover 19.6 acres and are the final resting place for over 22,000 departed souls.
 There are more than 700 Civil War Veterans buried in the cemetery as well as a few Revolutionary War soldiers and veterans from the War of 1812 are also interred here.
 Civil War Medal of Honor recipient, Ignatz Gresser, is buried in the cemetery.